csmart/ansible-role-virt-infra/README.md

 # Ansible Role: Virtual Infrastructure

-This role is designed to define and manage networks and guests on a KVM host.
-Ansible's _--limit_ option lets you manage them individually or as a group.
+This role is designed to define and manage networks and guests on one or more KVM hosts.
+Ansible's `--limit` option lets you manage them individually or as a group.

-It is really designed for dev work, where the KVM host is your local machine, you have sudo and talk to libvirtd at qemu:///system (although in theory it supports a remote KVM host).
+It is really designed for dev work, where the KVM host is your local machine, you have `sudo` and talk to `libvirtd` at `qemu:///system` however it also works on remote hosts.

 Setting guest states to _running_, _shutdown_, _destroyed_ or _undefined_ (to
 delete and clean up) are supported.

 You can set whatever memory, CPU, disks and network cards you want for your guests, either via hostgroups or individually.
-A mixture of multiple disks is supported, including _scsi_, _sata_, _virtio_ and even _nvme_.
+A mixture of multiple disks is supported, including _scsi_, _sata_, _virtio_ and even _nvme_ (on supported distros).

 You can create private NAT libvirt networks on the KVM host and then put VMs on any number of them.
-Guests can use those libvirt networks or _existing_ bridge devices (e.g. br0) and Open vSwitch (OVS) bridge on the KVM host (this won't create bridges on the host, but it will check that the bridge interface exists).
-You can specify the MAC for each interface if you require.
+Guests can use those libvirt networks or _existing_ Linux bridge devices (e.g. `br0`) and Open vSwitch (OVS) bridge on the KVM host (this won't create bridges on the host, but it will check that the bridge interface exists).
+You can specify the model of network card as well as the MAC for each interface if you require, however it defaults to an idempotent address based on the hostname.

 You can also create routed libvirt networks on the KVM host and then put VMs on any number of them.
-In this case, a new bridge is created with the name you specify (e.g. br1), wired to an _existing_ interface (e.g. eth0).
+In this case, a new bridge is created with the name you specify (e.g. `br1`), wired to an _existing_ interface (e.g. `eth0`).
 You can specify the MAC for each interface if you require.

 This supports various distros and uses their qcow2 [cloud